JCSDA/jedi-docs/docs/inside/jedi-components/ufo/variabletransforms/index.rst

    transforms/surfacepressure

 Formulations
 ============

-The formuations available are:
+The formulations available are:

 .. toctree::
    :maxdepth: 2

    formulations/formula_part1

-**Table listing all the symbol used**
+**Table listing all the symbols used**

 .. toctree::
    :maxdepth: 2